Paid Absences from Work

 Applies to: All regular, benefits-eligible employees not covered by a collective bargaining agreement

-Dartmouth College provides employees with paid time off to participate in jury duty, civic duty, and court appearances as well as compassionate time off for bereavement.
-Time off is also granted for military service–please see the Military Leave section in this manual.
+Dartmouth provides employees with paid time off to participate in jury duty, civic duty, and court appearances as well as compassionate time off for bereavement.
+Time off is also granted for military service–please see the Military Leave policy.
 Below are the specific guidelines governing each type of paid absence.

 Absence